railsstudent/ng-spanish-menu/README.md

 - Someone who is good at UX (Not me!!!!) will design the application layout
 - ~~Create npm script to deploy the project to github page by  angular-cli-ghpages (Connie)~~
 - Create github action to deploy the project to github page (Connie, stuck)
-- Build storybook as a standalone application (Connie)
+- ~~Build storybook as a standalone application (Connie)~~
+- Create github action to deploy storybook to chromium

 # Data